Pain relief for dogs: Can medication like carprofen, NSAIDs help?

 No one wants to imagine their beloved pup in pain.
-We know that dogs can (and do) feel pain, although they don’t always show it in the same way a human would.
+Dogs can (and do) feel pain, although they don’t always show it like humans.

 A dog’s instinct is to hide the fact that it’s in pain, which can make it tricky to identify when our dogs are hurting and get them the relief they need.

-Often, if your dog is showing clear signs of being in pain, it either means there’s been a sudden and intense injury (such as a broken limb) or there’s a source of pain that has been developing for a while — and has now progressed past the point that your dog can hide it effectively.
+Often, if your dog is showing clear signs of pain, it either means there’s been a sudden and intense injury (such as a broken limb), or there’s a source of pain that has been developing for a while and has now progressed past the point that your dog can hide it effectively.

 The good news is that thanks to modern veterinary medicine, we understand how our dogs feel pain, how it impacts their bodies, and how to use medications like carprofen to alleviate pain for our furry friends.